MeerUzairWasHere/TypeScript-101/guide.md

 type StringOrNumber = string | number; // Type alias for string | number

 let value: StringOrNumber;
-value = 'hello'; // This is valid value = 123; // This is also valid
+value = "hello"; // This is valid value = 123; // This is also valid

-type Theme = 'light' | 'dark'; // Type alias for theme
+type Theme = "light" | "dark"; // Type alias for theme

 let theme: Theme;
-theme = 'light'; // This is valid theme = 'dark'; // This is also valid
+theme = "light"; // This is valid theme = "dark"; // This is also valid

 // Function that accepts the Theme type alias function setTheme(t: Theme) {
   theme = t;
 }

-setTheme('dark'); // This will set the theme to 'dark'
+setTheme("dark"); // This will set the theme to 'dark'
 ```

 ## Challenge